Generic filters

 • UK needs immigration to meet demand for labour caused by an aging population being supported by a shrinking proportion of working age people.

-• little impact on the employment and wages of UK-born workers.
+• little impact on the employment and wages of UK-born workers;

 • UK has similar levels of migration compared to other high-income countries (OECD)

-• 15% of the UK’s population was foreign-born (2023)
+• 19% of the UK’s population was foreign-born (2025)

-• majority (85%) of visas issued are for study (51%) and work (34%)
+• majority (85%) of visas issued were for study (53%) and work (32%) in 2025

 • a post-study work route – making UK more attractive to international students;